Spiritualism (movement): Other mediums

 William Stainton Moses (1839–92) was an Anglican clergyman who, in the period from 1872 to 1883, filled 24 notebooks with automatic writing, much of which was said to describe conditions in the spirit world.
 However, Frank Podmore was skeptical of his alleged ability to communicate with spirits and Joseph McCabe described Moses as a "deliberate impostor", suggesting his apports and all of his feats were the result of trickery.

 Eusapia Palladino (1854–1918) was an Italian spiritualist medium from the slums of Naples who made a career touring Italy, France, Germany, Britain, the United States, Russia, and Poland.
 Palladino was said by believers to perform spiritualist phenomena in the dark: levitating tables, producing apports, and materializing spirits.
 Upon investigation, all these things were found to be the result of deception.

 The British medium William Eglinton (1857–1933) claimed to perform spiritualist phenomena such as movement of objects and materializations.
 All of his feats were exposed as tricks.

+Krebs using a mirror to expose the tricks of the Bangs sisters.
+From Suggestion magazine.

-The Bangs Sisters, Mary "May" E. Bangs (1862–1917) and Elizabeth "Lizzie" Snow Bangs (1859–1920), were two spiritualist mediums based in Chicago, who made a career out of painting the dead or "spirit portraits".
+The Bangs Sisters, Mary "May" E. Bangs (1862–1917) and Elizabeth "Lizzie" Snow Bangs (1859–1920), were two spiritualist mediums based in Chicago, who made a career out of painting the dead or "spirit portraits" and conducted slate-writing séances in which questions were sealed in an envelope and placed between two tied slates and after a period of supposed spirit communication the letters would appear to have been answered in a different handwriting.
+Their methods were investigated by Herbert A. Parkyn, founder of the Chicago School of Psychology, and Stanley L. Krebs, a past graduate and member of its faculty.
+Parkyn first attended a séance and concluded that the phenomenon was produced by mechanical means.
+He then advised Krebs to attend with a concealed mirror on his lap to observe movements beneath the table.
+Krebs confirmed that the envelope was secretly removed, opened in an adjoining room by an accomplice, answered, resealed, and returned to the slates without detection.
+The full incident was later reported in Suggestion magazine and by the Society for Psychical Research.

 Mina Crandon (1888–1941), a spiritualist medium in the 1920s, was known for producing an ectoplasm hand during her séances.
 The hand was later exposed as a trick when biologists found it to be made from a piece of carved animal liver.
 In 1934, the psychical researcher Walter Franklin Prince described the Crandon case as "the most ingenious, persistent, and fantastic complex of fraud in the history of psychic research."